 Types of Body Dysmorphic Disorder

-BDD comes in two different flavors: actual or delusional.
+BDD comes in two flavors: actual or delusional.

 In actual BDD, the individual may have an actual physical characteristic that is “flawed”, such as a slightly bent nose, thinning hair, uneven teeth, etc. However, though the issue is very slight and negligible to others, it becomes an obsession to someone with actual BDD.